 A holistic approach to food systems starts from the realisation that there are synergies and trade-offs between the different objectives associated with the food system.
 Effective policy solutions should consider these spill overs, in order to develop coherent policies.
 However, making better policies is often made complicated by disagreements over facts, interests, and values.
 Achieving better policies requires overcoming these obstacles.

-Because of the importance of food systems for the Sustainable Development Goals, UN Secretary General Antonio Guterres has convened a UN Food Systems Summit.
-A wide range of OECD data and analysis can inform policy discussions in the context of the Summit.
+Because of the importance of food systems for the Sustainable Development Goals, in 2021 UN Secretary General Antonio Guterres convened a UN Food Systems Summit.
+A wide range of OECD data and analysis can inform policy discussions on food systems.